gavsto/AutomateAPI/Docs/Connect-ControlAPI.md

 ## OUTPUTS

-### Two script variables with server and credentials.
-Returns True or False
+### Sets script variables with Server URL and Credentials or ApiKey.
 ## NOTES
 Version:        1.0
 Author:         Gavin Stone
 Creation Date:  20/01/2019
 Purpose/Change: Initial script development

+Version:        1.1
+Author:         Gavin Stone
+Creation Date:  22/06/2019
+Purpose/Change: The previous function was far too complex.
+No-one could debug it and a lot of it was unnecessary.
+I have greatly simplified it.

+Version:        1.2
+Author:         Darren White
+Creation Date:  2019-06-24
+Purpose/Change: Added support for APIKey authentication.
+The new function was not complex enough.

 ## RELATED LINKS